Commercially viable innovation is at the intersection of necessity, possibility, and creativity.

 This means setting clear goals and outcomes shaped by stakeholders across business functions from the start, being empathetic and customer-centric, aligning innovation efforts with business goals, studying and understanding the market and competition, and creating quick prototypes for early validation.
 It helps to have a strategic partner on this journey, someone who has done it multiple times for various industries.

 At Persistent, we’ve seen how innovation must be based on business reality while also creating new processes and business models.
 We understand this dynamic and the inherent challenge in pursuing meaningful innovation.

-Our diverse team of business, domain, design, and research experts help our customers find the digital innovation sweet spot, accelerating the journey through stakeholder involvement, creating a functional prototype, and user validation in a time-bound manner.
+Our diverse team of business, domain, design, and research experts help our customers find the experience design sweet spot, accelerating the journey through stakeholder involvement, creating a functional prototype, and user validation in a time-bound manner.
 We also create a technology road map with recommendations to avoid making costly technology investment mistakes.

 Learn more about Design Thinking & Incubation and how it can help drive innovation without falling into the biases.